-I'm a botanical artist and illustrator, teacher, online art instructor, creativity coach, and flower lady extraordinaire.
-I come from a long line of artists, gardeners, and wise women and I wish to use the skills learned from my ancestors to help others find joy and fulfillment through artistic expression and a love of horticulture.
+I'm a botanical artist and illustrator, calligrapher, teacher, online art instructor, confessed craftaholic, and flower&cat lady extraordinaire.
+I come from a long line of artists, gardeners, and crafty women and I wish to use the skills learned from my ancestors to help others find joy and fulfillment through artistic expression.

-My earliest memories are of loving to draw and paint flowers more than anything and I would spend hours sitting on the ground with my crayons and markers translating with my hands all the beautiful plants from my grandmother's garden and the fantastical creatures that inhabited that magical place in my imagination - fairies, pixies, gnomes, sylphs, and other magical beings, and they, along with the plants, all wanted to be painted.
+My earliest memories are of sitting at my grandmother’s feet while she sewed, knitted, and embroidered, listening to her stories about the old country and learning her many crafts.
+I also loved to draw and paint flowers more than anything and I would spend hours sitting on the ground with my crayons and markers translating with my hands all the beautiful plants from my grandmother's garden and the fantastical creatures that inhabited that magical place in my imagination - fairies, pixies, gnomes, sylphs, and other magical beings, and they, along with the plants, all wanted to be painted.
 My childhood was indeed a fairy tale!

 I'm constantly searching for new ways to express my deepest thoughts and feelings into art and I find inspiration in everything around me - the beauty of this city I love and its gorgeous botanical gardens and conservatories, an exceptionally gorgeous sunset, the feeling of the wind brushing against my face on a lovely spring day or breezy summer evening, gazing into the eyes of my beloved, enjoying my potted garden, observing the artwork of my favorite botanical artists, and even in the most mundane of activities like watching suds forming on the surface of a dish I'm washing.
 Inspiration is everywhere, in everything, all the time, and ready to be transformed into art if only we allow ourselves to be open to the beauty and poetry around us.